 City: San Francisco

 San Francisco has two big issues.
 First, it’s 13 miles south of downtown, but it feels much farther since SF is miserable for drivers.
 Second, you won’t find an airport with fewer on-time flights.
 SFO has delays worse than Atlanta, which has nearly twice as many passengers every year.

 Next: At least this airport has yoga studios for travelers

 City: Airport, Texas

 Number of passengers: 65.7 million

-As the name suggests, DFW serves both of north Texas’ big cities, but it’s hard to get to it from either one.
-It’s nearly 20 miles from downtown Dallas, it’s further than that from Fort Worth, and there are limited public transit options to get there.
-Also, delays tend to be a problem.
-The upshot, however, is the many amenities at Dallas-Fort Worth, including 72 restaurants and two free yoga studios.
+DFW serves both big cities of North Texas, but it’s hard to access from either one.
+Nearly 20 miles from Dallas, it’s even farther from Fort Worth, and there are few transit options.
+Also, delays are a problem.
+Fortunately, while you wait, you can enjoy the many amenities at Dallas-Fort Worth, including 72 restaurants and two free yoga studios.

 Next: That’s not how you do it.

 7. Orlando International Airport

 Number of passengers: 41.9 million